azhar707/sign-language-detection-using-action-recognition/README.md

 # sign-language-detection-using-action-recognition

-This repository contains a project for sign language detection using a webcam, leveraging a pre-trained machine learning model.
-The project is divided into two main parts: data collection and sign language detection with model evaluation.
+This repository contains a project for sign language detection using a webcam, leveraging a machine learning model trained using Google Teachable Machine.
+The project is divided into three main parts: data collection, model training with Google Teachable Machine, and sign language detection with model evaluation.

 ## Table of Contents
 - [Introduction]